Stephen Lynch (politician): Massachusetts House of Representatives

+While in the state House, Lynch advocated an amendment to Massachusetts's hate crimes law that would allow people accused of homophobic crimes to use a "gay panic" defense, reducing the penalties for the offense.

 Massachusetts Senate

 When President of the Massachusetts Senate William Bulger announced his resignation from his 1st Suffolk seat in late 1995, Lynch filed nomination papers for the special election to replace him.
 Bulger's son, attorney William M. Bulger, Jr., also ran for the seat, as did another lawyer, Patrick Loftus.
 The race grew from the grassroots of South Boston, with neighborhood issues such as development, crime, and education ruling the debate.
 The candidates declared their mutual respect.
 Lynch won the March 1996 primary, defeating Bulger Jr. and Loftus 56%–35%–9%.
 In April, he defeated Republican Richard William Czubinski 96%–4%, and he was inaugurated on May 1, 1996.
 He was reelected unopposed in 1996, 1998, and 2000.

 As a state senator, Lynch continued to lead opposition to the proposed football stadium and vocally opposed a proposal to sell the publicly owned Marine Industrial Park.
 He opposed a hate-crimes bill that would have made racially charged language a felony, and hearkened back to the 1994 racial violence case as an example, arguing that the bill "attacks merely words" and "prosecutes young people who, in my opinion, haven't developed the responsibility and wisdom to measure their words."
 On the Senate Transportation Committee, Lynch cosponsored a bill in June 1996 to allow certain Boston residents unlimited access to the Ted Williams Tunnel.
 In 1997 he was named Senate Chairman of the Joint Committee on Commerce and Labor.
 In response to a budget crisis in the state's nursing homes, due primarily to Medicaid shortfalls, Lynch filed an unsuccessful bill in April 2001 to increase Medicaid funding by $200 million.
 While in the Senate, he enrolled at Harvard University's John F. Kennedy School of Government, from which he graduated with a master's degree in 1999.
-Massachusetts law prohibits any elected official from holding more than one office, so Lynch resigned on October 16, 2001, and was sworn in as a member of Congress on the same day.
+Massachusetts law prohibits any elected official from holding more than one office.
+Following his election to Congress, Lynch resigned on October 16, 2001 and was sworn in as a member of Congress on October 23.